asyaharoyan/inspira/README.md

 ## Design Prototype

-The user interface and experience (UI/UX) design for Inspira was crafted using [Figma](https://www.figma.com/), ensuring a seamless and visually appealing design that enhances the user's journey throughout the site.
+The user interface and experience (UI/UX) design for **Inspira** was meticulously crafted using [Figma](https://www.figma.com/).
+This ensured a visually appealing and user-friendly design that enhances the overall journey through the platform.

-To view the Figma project, you can visit it [here](https://www.figma.com/design/jsSjnZu2QlOO2bFqOYtyzt/INSPIRA?node-id=0-1&t=0X02r4BdYG0j5pP6-1),
+You can view the Figma project [here](https://www.figma.com/design/jsSjnZu2QlOO2bFqOYtyzt/INSPIRA?node-id=0-1&p=f&t=UxGXWATK7FOPfXGh-0).

+While the Figma design served as the foundation, it was not implemented exactly as designed in the app.
+This is due to the parallel development process where both Figma designs and the app were iteratively improved.

+An Agile methodology was adopted for this project.
+User stories were prioritized based on demand:
+- **High priority**: Features such as user authentication, creating posts, and enabling interactions on the platform were fully implemented.
+- **Medium and low priority**: Some design features and smaller functionalities were not included in this version of the project but may be developed in the future.

 ## Components